isakhammer/master_thesis/README.md

 Name: Isak Hammer
 Student Number: 257390
 ### Mathematical modelling of cell membranes
-**Abstract:** This article aims to show novel methods of mathematical modelling of biological cell membranes.
+**Abstract:** This article aims to show the latest methods of mathematical modelling of biological cell membranes.
 We first presented general research on incorporating multi-physics into mathematical models.
 We then presented a mathematical and numerical shape optimization framework using a gradient flow method and a finite element method to solve cell membrane dynamics specifically for the elastic bending energy on evolving surfaces.

 # Master thesis - (30 credit points)